top of page

 BIO

-Emily has trained as an emerging professional in Young Artist Programs with Santa Fe Opera, Pittsburgh Opera, Central City Opera, and Seagle Festival.
-She will be joining the Lyric Opera of Chicago this spring as a young artist.
-She is a graduate of McGill University’s Schulich School of Music where she received an MM in Vocal and Opera Performance under the tutelage of Dominique Labelle.
+Emily has trained as an emerging professional in Young Artist Programs with the Lyric Opera of Chicago, Santa Fe Opera, Pittsburgh Opera, Féstival d'Aix-en-Provence, Central City Opera, and Seagle Festival.
+She is a graduate of McGill University’s Schulich School of Music, where she received an MM in Vocal and Opera Performance under the tutelage of Dominique Labelle.
 Emily received her BM in Vocal Performance from Lawrence University, where she studied with Steven Paul Spears.

 Emily aims to bring not just elegant lyrical singing to the stage but also hopes to use her unique perspective to connect to her audience.
 When not singing, Emily can be found knitting, reading, doing yoga, and exploring the streets of whatever city she finds herself in!